void-linux/void-infrastructure/docs/src/org/offboarding.md

   * Remove access from the GitHub organization via TerraForm
   * Remove all memberships in NetAuth, removing the NetAuth principal is optional, but discouraged.
-  * Remove any moderator bits in the forum
   * Remove any moderator bits in the wiki
   * Remove any existing manually provisioned mail aliases